Ivan Bogachev

 Practical observations

-The evolutionary theory of behavior is about actions.
-Thoughts, emotions, and the words that are being used to express them, mean nothing, until they become the real observable actions.
-Individuals that use the reactive patterns of behavior often overestimate their proactive abilities in conversations and vice versa.
-We need to pay the attention to the actions only.
+Evolutionary theory of behavior is about actions.
+Thoughts, emotions, and words that are being used to express them, mean nothing, until they become real observable actions.
+Individuals that use reactive patterns of behavior often overestimate their proactive abilities in conversations and vice versa.
+We need to pay attention to the actions only.

 In many psychological schools, things are constructed in reverse.
-The emotions come first, and the actions are just the final results.
+Emotions come first, and actions are just the final results.
 But in our system actions are everything.